Oval spinet: Advantages of the design

 Cristofori's design permits a structurally very stable instrument.
 In a normal harpsichord, the far ends of the strings pull on the bentside (the long, curved, slanting side of the case, at the player's right).
 For reasons having to do with the string lengths, the curve of the bentside must be concave, making it naturally weak.
 In contrast, in an oval spinet the strings pull at either end on a convex arch, an inherently very strong configuration.

 Maintaining the integrity of the case was evidently important to Cristofori.
-Later on, in his (standardly-shaped) pianos and harpsichords, he employed two separate bentsides, one to support the soundboard and the other to bear the tension of the strings.
+Later on, in his (standardly-shaped) pianos and harpsichords, he employed two separate bent sides, one to support the soundboard and the other to bear the tension of the strings.
 This protected the soundboard from possible warping should the outer bentside be pulled out of position.

 A second advantage of Cristofori's oval spinet design is that it allows for a more compact instrument.
 When the strings of a keyboard instrument are laid out in the simplest way (ascending in pitch from left to right, as in full-size harpsichords), the resulting triangular shape is space-consuming and inefficient.
 The spinet harpsichord, which saves space by arranging the strings in slanted pairs, is still much longer than it is wide.
 Virginals, which enclose their triangle of strings in a rectangular box, have a great deal of unused space.
 In comparison with these designs, Cristofori's quasi-oval layout stands out for its compactness and efficiency.